UTexas

 Lower-Division Courses

 LAL 601C.
-Intensive Indigenous Language of Latin America I.
+Topics in Intensive Indigenous Language of Latin America I.

 Introduction to an indigenous language of Latin America.
 Designed to provide students with the basics of grammar and vocabulary; the to ability to engage in simple, colloquial conversation; and basic writing skills as foundation for further study.
 The equivalent of six lecture hours a week for one semester.
 May be repeated for credit when the topics vary.